Do Local Movers Disassemble Beds?

 - Pack clothes in suitcases so that you don’t have to use as many moving boxes.
 This can also keep you from having to remove the hangers from items, as some large suitcases can hold clothing with the hanger still on, making for easy placement in your new closet.
 Suitcases should still have some sort of label so that you know what clothing items they hold and can easily find them when they are needed.

 - Be ready to leave!
 This may not sound like much of a tip, but being ready to leave can save you a lot of time.
-When you’re ready to leave before movers even arrive, all of your items are sealed, packed, labelled, and just waiting to be loaded.
+When you’re ready to leave before movers even arrive, all of your items are sealed, packed, labeled, and just waiting to be loaded.
 If you’re still packing and organizing when movers arrive, you’re going to spend a lot more time and money on your move.

 Frequently Asked Questions